CounterpartyXCP/Documentation/Developers/counterblock_modules.md

         assert msg['timestamp']
         assert msg['viewed_in_block']

-        #prevent running of further message processors of lesser priority for the message being processed
+        #prevent running of further MempoolMessageProcessor's of lesser priority for the message being processed
         return 'ABORT_THIS_MESSAGE_PROCESSING'
 ```